 - Prepack any potentially offensive items

 Take special care when preparing your home for sale.
-If you’ve followed these steps to help make your property stand out, buyers will start to notice.
+If you’ve followed these steps to help make your property stand out, buyers will notice.
 It’s a competitive market and you want top dollar value for your home.
 Investing in small details can make a big difference in the offers you receive.
-Staging your home properly will attract serious inquiries meaning you’ll sell for more in a shorter time span.
+Presenting your home properly will attract serious buyers and will help you achieve top dollar for your home.